-- 20. The Application includes a comprehensive ES (Document 6.1, with supporting Appendices and Figures in Document 6.2).
-The Infrastructure Planning (Environmental Impact Assessment) Regulations 2017 (the 2017 Regulations) came into force on 16 May 2017 and transitional arrangements apply under Regulation 37, which allow the Applicant to rely on the 2009 EIA Regulations.
-Notwithstanding this, the Applicant has prepared the ES in accordance with the requirements of the 2017 Regulations.
+- 23. The Application includes a comprehensive ES (Document 6.1 (APP-214 to APP-247), with supporting Appendices and Figures in Document 6.3 (APP-537 to APP-686) and 6.2 (APP-248 to APP-536) respectively). - 24.
+The Infrastructure Planning (Environmental Impact Assessment) Regulations 2017 (the 2017 Regulations) came into force on 16 May 2017 and transitional arrangements under Regulation 37 allow reliance on the 2009 EIA Regulations where a scoping opinion is requested before the coming into force of the 2017 Regulations.
+Notwithstanding that the Applicant benefits from the transitional provisions, by virtue of submitting a scoping opinion on 8 May 2017, the Applicant has prepared the ES in accordance with the requirements of the 2017 Regulations.
 The ES has assessed all likely significant effects, including cumulative and in combination effects.
-The approach to the Rochdale Envelope is fully described in the ES. - 21.
+The approach to the Rochdale Envelope is fully described in Chapter 6, Environmental Impact Assessment Methodology, of the ES (APP-219). - 25.
 In each ES topic chapter, the consultation process and key issues raised are set out, together with the paragraphs of NPS EN-1, EN-3 and EN-5 which are relevant to the assessment.
-Each topic chapter also sets out the worst case scenario for assessment purposes, the potential impacts and effects, proposed mitigation, cumulative impacts, inter-relationships and whether transboundary impacts are expected to occur. - 22.
+Each topic chapter also sets out the worst case scenario for assessment purposes including: the potential impacts and effects; proposed mitigation; cumulative impacts; inter-relationships; and whether transboundary impacts are expected to occur. - 26.
 The Applicant has had full regard to the assessment principles set out in EN-1.
 The technology specific offshore wind farm impacts in EN-3 have also been fully addressed in the ES and are specifically referred to in the relevant topic chapters.